sensible-hq/sensible-api-js/README.md

 npm install sensible-api
 ```

-To import Sensible and other dependencies to your project,  create an `index.mjs` file in your test project, and add the following lines to the file:
+To import Sensible to your project,  create an `index.mjs` file in your test project, and add the following lines to the file:

 ```node
 import { SensibleSDK } from "sensible-api";